onyx-and-iris/voicemeeter-compact/README.md

 Select the default submix bus when Submix frame is shown.
 For example, a dedicated bus for OBS.

 ### vban.toml
 Configure as many vban connections as you wish.
 This allows the app to work over a LAN connection as well as with a local Voicemeeter installation.
-If you don't wish to use any vban connections I advise you to delete this file.

 For vban connections to work correctly VBAN TEXT incoming stream MUST be configured correctly on the remote machine.
 Both pcs ought to be connected to a local private network and should be able to ping one another.